kinectitude/kinectitude/README.md

 Step 3: Run the Tests
 ---------------------

 The test solution can be found in Source/Kinectitude.Tests.sln.
-Open in up in Visual Studio, and ensure the build configuration is set to Test.
+Open it up in Visual Studio, and ensure the build configuration is set to Test.
 To start the unit tests, choose Test > Run Tests > Run All Tests from the menu.
 Visual Studio will build the test project and run all of the unit tests.